ying122141/Website-Development/programming/README.md

 Maximal output for this n: [6,5,4,3,2,1] * [3,2,1,-1,-2,-3]
 ```

 Since there is no guaranty that the largest n would give the maximal output, the goal is to try all the possibilities of n.
 However, if all the items in the array are positive, the maximal dot product must be n = size of an array.
-As for this, we could try n started from the numbers of positive items til the size of an array.
+As for this, we could try n starting from the numbers of positive items til the size of an array.
 For the above example, we could try n from 3 to 6 so that we could save some computations.

 Regarding the algorithm implementation, I have done two versions, which are dynamic programming (DP) and simple nested-for version.
 Both versions are the same logic but different ways to compute the dot product.